-LD 1 Kayak
+LD Kayak Program

 Participants travel to the spectacular wilderness of the Broughton Archipelago Provincial Park.
 This area is home to wildlife including seabirds, bears and the highest diversity of marine mammals in coastal Canadian waters, including the endangered Northern Resident Killer Whales.
-The group spends 11 days island hopping through the archipelago, camping in backcountry sites, and developing their leadership skills through teamwork, contributions to all aspects of the trip.

 FAMILY INFORMATION PACKAGE